Gil de Ferran: IndyCar

 In 1999, the long-awaited breakthrough finally came as de Ferran beat Juan Pablo Montoya at Portland International Raceway to take his first win since 1996 and the Walker Racing team's first since early 1995.
-However that victory would mark the end of an era as both Goodyear and Valvoline both left CART as major sponsors and suppliers at the end of the 1999 season.
-Toward the end of that season, de Ferran and Greg Moore were signed to Marlboro Team Penske to replace Al Unser Jr. and the rotating arrangement of drivers employed after Andre Ribeiro retired.
-However, Moore was killed in a crash during the season finale at California Speedway and de Ferran's fellow countryman Hélio Castroneves was announced as the replacement for Moore shortly afterwards.
+However, after that victory, both Goodyear and Valvoline left CART as major sponsors and suppliers.
+Toward the end of that season, de Ferran and Greg Moore were signed to Marlboro Team Penske to replace Al Unser Jr. However, Moore was killed in a crash during the season finale at California Speedway and de Ferran's fellow countryman Hélio Castroneves was announced as the replacement for Moore shortly afterwards.

-On Saturday, October 28, 2000, during CART qualifying at California Speedway in Fontana, de Ferran set both the track record and closed course record for fastest lap at 241.428 mi/h.
+On 28 October 2000, during CART qualifying at California Speedway in Fontana, de Ferran set both the track record and closed course record for fastest lap at 241.428 mi/h.
 As of December 2022, this stands as the fastest qualifying lap speed ever recorded at an official race meeting.
-He would follow the record speed by winning the series championship at Fontana on Monday, October 30.
-(The season finale started on Sunday, October 29 but was forced to finish on October 30 due to rain).
+He would follow the record speed by winning the series championship at Fontana on 30 October (The season finale started on 29 October but was forced to finish on 30 October due to rain).

-In 2001, de Ferran did not appear in Sylvester Stallone's film Driven along with his teammate Hélio Castroneves and his owner Roger Penske for unknown reasons.

-The Penske years saw de Ferran finally fulfill the promise of the earlier part of his career with two CART titles and an Indy 500 victory.
+With Team Penske, de Ferran won two CART titles and an Indy 500 victory.
 His analytical approach earned him comparisons with Penske's first driver, Mark Donohue.
-He also garnered praise for his politeness and integrity: when Penske switched to the Indy Racing League in 2002, he did not criticize the move even though it meant he could not defend his CART title.
 In 2003, de Ferran was injured during a race at Phoenix, suffering a broken back.
-Despite the injury, de Ferran passed his teammate, Castroneves with 31 laps left to win an emotional victory at the 2003 Indianapolis 500.
+Despite the injury, de Ferran passed his teammate, Castroneves with 31 laps left to win the 2003 Indianapolis 500.
 It also was the second 1–2 finish for Penske Racing in the Indianapolis 500.

 Following his Indianapolis triumph de Ferran decided to retire at the end of 2003.
-He won his final race at Texas Motor Speedway, although the moment was soured by a terrifying crash during the race that left fellow Indy 500 winner and Rahal-Letterman Racing driver Kenny Bräck seriously injured.
+He won his final race at Texas Motor Speedway, although the moment was soured by a crash during the race that left fellow Indy 500 winner and Rahal-Letterman Racing driver Kenny Bräck seriously injured.
+De Ferran would finish second in the championship standings, runner-up to Scott Dixon.